dilyn-corner/KISS-kde/README.md

 $ sv up udevd

 # Install a font of your choosing.
-# noto-fonts is in KISS-kde/extra.
-It's massive.
+# noto-fonts and hack are in KISS-kde/extra. noto is massive.
-# hack is in community.
-It's very small and good.
+# hack is very small and good.
 # Any TTF font should work though.

 # You might want to make a runtime directory or KDE will